top of page

 The Bible has a lot more to say about the attitude we should have while we worship.
 God, out of his abundant kindness, lays out for us countless examples of what our posture of worship should look like.
 Oftentimes when we think of worship in a church setting we only think of musical worship.
 While music in worship is a big aspect and clear way of worship, worship contains so much more than just singing songs on a Sunday morning.

 The Psalms and other poems or prayers are great examples of what an attitude of worship should exemplify.
 In Psalm 149, the whole nine verse psalm is about praising the LORD with music and joyful dancing, “Praise the LORD!
 Sing to the LORD a new song, his praise in the assembly of the godly!
 Let Israel be glad in his Maker; let the children of Zion rejoice in their King!
 Let them praise his name with dancing, making melody to him with tambourine and lyre!”
 The Psalm goes on, but these three verses say so much about music and worship.
 The psalmist really emphasizes praising the LORD.
 He also mentions to sing songs to God, but not just any songs, new songs.
 The psalmist not only encourages us to sing new songs to God, but commands us.
-These are all statements of encouraging commands.
 We are to sing new songs in, “the assembly of the godly.”
 This means that as a Body, as a Church, we are to join together with one accord to sing praises to our God.
 As a people we are commanded to acknowledge God’s majesty, splendor, and character together.
 However, we are not restricted by music, but

 also dancing and shouting are used for our worship.